SQL Joins

 This query uses a subquery with the EXISTS operator to check for the presence of at least one matching row in the salaries table for each row in the employees table.
 It returns only the names of those employees who have corresponding entries in the salaries table.

-An Anti Join returns rows from the first table where there are no corresponding rows in the second table.
+An ANTI Join returns rows from the first table where there are no corresponding rows in the second table.
 This join is useful for identifying records in one table that do not have related records in another table, which can be particularly helpful for data validation or identifying missing entries.

 Example - Lists employees who do not have salary records: